DSACMS/npd/infrastructure/README.md

 ## Update Cadence

-- `sandbox` will be updated whenever `main` is updated until it is torn down
 - The `dev` environment is to be updated whenever updates to `main` are merged
 - `test` / `uat` is updated whenever a release is cut
 - Releasing to `prod` is manual, requires sign-off from the PM and eng team